LMAX-Exchange/disruptor/README.md

 Changelog
 ==========

+## 3.0.0-beta1 Released (2-Jan-2013)

+- Remove claim strategies and replace with Publishers/Sequences, remove pluggability of claim strategies.
+- Introduce new multi-producer publisher algorithm (faster and more scalable).
+- Introduce more flexible EventPusblisher interface that allow for static definition of translators that can handle local values.
+- Allow for dynamic addition of gating sequences to ring buffer.
+Default it to empty, will allow messages to be sent and the ring buffer to wrap if there are no gating sequences defined.
+- Remove batch writes to the ring buffer.
+- Remove timeout read methods.
+- Switch to gradle build.
+- API change, add getPreallocated method, this should be used instead of get for publishing.
+- Change maven dependency group id to com.lmax.
+- Added PhasedBackoffStrategy

 ### 2.10.3 Released (22-Aug-2012)

 - Bug fix, race condition in SequenceGroup when removing Sequences and getting current value